 When you visit one of our preschool classrooms, we hope that you will see a pair of children willingly taking turns, or several children reaching out to console an upset classmate, or a couple of children negotiating a difference of opinion.

 We believe that teaching relational skills is the most important thing that we do.
-We actively try to teach our children how to be a good friend, how to accommodate someone else, and how to care for each other.
+We actively try to teach our children how to voice their own needs in a constructive way, how to accommodate someone else, and how to care of each other.

 When the preschool classroom is a kind and gentle place, when the children are inclusive, playing happily with each other and beginning to be able to resolve differences, we have done our job well.

 As part of our Episcopal tradition, we value difference and believe that God’s light shines through every child.
 We welcome children of all races, creeds, ethnicities and religious beliefs.
 In addition, we welcome children of different academic and physical ability.
 We meet our preschool children where they are, recognizing that every child develops differently.